 A Virginia non-disclosure agreement is a legal document that is used to protect business and trade secrets.
-Since Virginia non-disclosure agreements are legally binding, it is important that your document be written the right way.
+Since Virginia non-disclosure agreements may be legally binding, it is important that your document be written the right way.
 It must be specific; this includes listing to whom employees and former employees can give information to about your business.
 That information must be specifically defined in the Virginia non-disclosure agreement.

 Virginia adopted the Uniform Trade Secrets Act, Va.
 Code Ann. §§ 59.1-336 through 59.1-343.
 The Uniform Trade Secrets Act governs non-disclosure agreements and the information that NDAs are meant to protect.